PartyWumpus/befunge-editor/README.md

 - Breakpoints that pause on value change
 - Some of the preprocessor things from befunexec (break & watch, but not replace)
 - An easier way to move the screen large distances.
 Possibly a "minimap" style thing?
+- Undo in editor mode
+- Step backwards in play mode